On the images of the Galois representations attached to certain RAESDC automorphic representations of $\mbox{GL}_n(\mathbb{A}_{\mathbb{Q}})$: Abstract

 \section{Abstract}

-In this paper we prove the existence of infinitely many compatible systems $\{ \rho_\ell \}_\ell$ of $n$-dimensional Galois representations associated to regular algebraic, essentially self-dual, cuspidal automorphic representations of $\GL_n(\A_\Q)$ ($n$ even) such that the image of $\overline{\rho}_{\ell}^{\proj}$ (the projectivization of the reduction of $\rho_\ell$) is an almost simple group for almost all primes $\ell$.
+In the 80's Aschbacher classified the maximal subgroups of almost all of the finite almost simple classical groups.
+Essentially, this classification divide these subgroups into two types.
+The first of these consist roughly of subgroups that preserve some kind of geometric structure, so they are commonly called subgroups of geometric type.
+In this paper we will prove the existence of infinitely many compatible systems $\{ \rho_\ell \}_\ell$ of $n$-dimensional Galois representations associated to regular algebraic, essentially self-dual, cuspidal automorphic representations of $\GL_n(\A_\Q)$ ($n$ even) such that, for almost all primes $\ell$, the image of $\overline{\rho}_{\ell}$ (the semi-simplification of the reduction of $\rho_\ell$) cannot be contained in a maximal subgroup of geometric type of an $n$-dimensional symplectic or orthogonal group.
+Then, we apply this result to some 12-dimensional representations to give heuristic evidence towards the inverse Galois problem for even-dimensional orthogonal groups.